Three Slaps: Plot

 Loquareeous walks back to his previous house by morning and quietly begins to do the dishes and other chores.
 His mother wakes up and, showing little emotion but relieved, accepts him back into her home.
 She thinks he ran away, and has no idea the trauma he has survived.
-He sees news coverage of the other kids by the side of the road - they also got out of the vehicle and survived.
+He sees news coverage of the other kids by the side of the road, having also escaped the vehicle and survived.
 An indifferent Loquareeous switches the channel to American Dad.
 As the floorboard starts to creak, he turns around.
-The scene then turns back to regular Atlanta characters on tour in Europe, with Earn (Donald Glover) waking up in a hotel room next to a woman, suggesting that he had dreamed all the events of the episode.
+The scene cuts back to regular Atlanta characters on tour in Europe, with Earn (Donald Glover) waking up in a hotel room next to a woman, suggesting that Loquareeous' dreams led to false awakenings and that Earn had dreamed all the events of the episode.

 Production

 Development

 In February 2022, FX announced that the first episode of the season would be titled "Three Slaps" and that it would be written by executive producer Stephen Glover, and directed by executive producer Hiro Murai.
 This was Stephen Glover's ninth writing credit, and Murai's fifteenth directing credit.